Skip to content

 The moving home mortgage timeline

-From having your offer accepted to picking up the keys, a typical home move takes eight to twelve weeks.
-The mortgage application itself is usually the quickest part — most lenders issue a formal offer within two to four weeks.
-The rest of the time is taken up by conveyancing searches, dealing with any chain, and coordinating an exchange and completion date.
+From an accepted offer to picking up the keys, a typical home move takes eight to twelve weeks.
+The mortgage application itself is usually the quickest part, with most lenders issuing a formal offer within two to four weeks.
+The rest of the time goes on conveyancing searches, working through any chain, and lining up an exchange and completion date.

-From having your offer accepted to picking up the keys, a typical home move takes eight to twelve weeks.
-The mortgage application is usually the quickest part — most lenders issue a formal offer within two to four weeks.
-For tips on speeding up the process, see our guide to chain-free buying.
+From an accepted offer to picking up the keys, a typical home move takes eight to twelve weeks.
+The mortgage application is usually the quickest part, with most lenders issuing a formal offer within two to four weeks.
+For ways to speed things up, see our guide to chain-free buying.

-Buying chain-free or from a new-build developer can speed things up considerably.
-If you are also selling, aligning both transactions is critical to avoid bridging finance or temporary accommodation.
+Buying chain-free or from a new-build developer can speed things up.
+If you are selling too, aligning both transactions is what keeps you clear of bridging finance or temporary accommodation.

 Step-by-step timeline